Generative AI hype

 New technologies often follow a predictable cycle.
 I have personally observed the hype cycle of new technologies before.

-2000, I attended the Borland/Inprise conference in Denver, Colorado.
-One of the speakers, Scott McNealy from Sun Microsystems, envisioned a future where Java would be ubiquitous.
-Fast-forward to today, and while Java (and even older languages like COBOL) has been helpful and remains in use, it is no longer at the forefront of programming languages.
+Fast-forward to today, and while Java (and even older languages like COBOL) have been helpful and remain in use, it is no longer at the forefront of programming languages.
 It has never delivered as much as promised.

 1. Technology Trigger